luan03/react-glossary/README.md

 **Expo** is a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript/TypeScript codebase.

-**Hooks** Hooks are a new addition in React 16.8.
+**Hooks** are a new addition in React 16.8.
 They let you use state and other React features without writing a class.